21 Biggest Challenges in Automation Testing

 Moreover, the team that got started with test automation may no longer be there for the whole duration of the project, which makes maintaining the test suite even more challenging.

 “At the end of the day, automated testing is the process of turning a test case into a test script that can be repeatedly used for evaluating the quality of the solution.
-And when testing teams don’t pay enough attention to maintaining the test suite, those test cases will produce low-quality scripts that will hardly have a positive impact on the project.
-In other words, without proper maintenance, test automation will be failed.”
+And when testing teams don’t pay enough attention to maintaining the test suite, the resulting low-quality scripts will hardly have a positive impact on the project.
+In other words, without proper maintenance, test automation will fail.”

 Taras Oleksyn, Head of AQA, TestFort